-The menisci functions as a coating for the bone that protects and stablizes.
+The menisci functions as a coating for the bone that protects and stabilizes.
 The coating is very strong and it conforms to the shape of your bones.
 It’s a customized protective coat resting between the femur and the tibia.
-The smooth gliding as well as weight distribution is important.
-If the cartilage is damaged it may lead to arthritis of the knee joint as well as the trade mark ‘catching’ or locking of the knee joint that often is an indication of damage.
+The smooth gliding, as well as weight distribution, is important.
+If the cartilage is damaged it may lead to arthritis of the knee joint as well as the trademark ‘catching’ or locking of the knee joint that often is an indication of damage.

 What Does Your Meniscus Look Like?